Muang Sing: the beautiful hill tribe villages of Laos

 They are also known for their intricate handwoven textiles, including silk and cotton fabrics, baskets, and mats.
 The Tai Dam women wear colorful tops, a green belt and black skirts.
 They also wear black silk headdresses embroidered with patterns.

-Things to do in Muang Sing Laos
+The best things to do in Muang Sing Laos

 Muang Sing Morning market